AviatrixSystems/Docs/HowTos/transit_advanced.rst

 ----------------------------------
 Use the BGP Hold Time option to manually set the BGP holding time for your Aviatrix transit gateway.
 The hold time specifies how long a router waits for incoming BGP messages before it assumes the neighbor is dead.

-The Aviatrix Transit Gateway hold time is bound to the Aviatrix keep alive message time which is always 1/3 of the hold time.
+The Aviatrix Transit Gateway hold time is bound to the Aviatrix keep alive message time, which is always 1/3 of the hold time.
 By default, the Hold Time is 180 seconds, and the Keep Alive time is 60 seconds.
 The supported Hold Time range is 12 to 180 seconds.
 If the remote site has a shorter hold time, the shorter hold time is used for the gateway.

 Refresh BGP Advertised Routes
 ---------------------------------------